1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     ![](../Images/pb45.png)

-1. Now let’s create a visual that represents Market Share by country.
+1. Now, let’s create a visual that represents Market Share by country.

 1. Notice at the top of the visual, there’s an **Ask a question about your data** option, which works just like the *Ask a question feature on the desktop*, allowing you to interact with your data using natural language queries.